ITVR-lab/Miner-Pose/README.md

 # 🧱 Miner-Pose Dataset

 The **Miner-Pose** dataset is a large-scale dataset designed for human pose estimation in underground mining environments.
-Unlike existing public datasets which are primarily collected under well-lit, above-ground conditions, **Miner-Pose** is specifically tailored to the unique challenges posed by underground mining scenarios.
+Unlike existing public datasets, which are primarily collected under well-lit, above-ground conditions, **Miner-Pose** is specifically tailored to the unique challenges posed by underground mining scenarios.
 It includes **12,225 images** collected from real-world mining environments and re-annotated data from the **DsLMF+** dataset, providing valuable data for mining safety and pose estimation research.

 ---

 ## 📊 Dataset Overview

 - **Total Images**: 12,225
-- **Data Source**: Real-world mining footage + reannotations from the DsLMF+ dataset
+- **Data Source**: Real-world mining footage + re-annotations from the DsLMF+ dataset
 - **Pose Categories**: Crouching, bending, carrying tools, and other mining behaviors
 - **Environment**: Underground mining conditions with occlusion, clutter, and poor lighting